-Spaying or neutering is an important part of your pet’s overall wellness care.
-Animals that have been “fixed” are at decreased risk for a variety of behavioral and health related issues.
+Spaying or neutering is important to your pet’s overall wellness care.
+Animals that have been “fixed” are at decreased risk for a variety of behavioral and health-related issues.

 - Neutering your male pet decreases the incidence of prostate problems and completely eliminates testicular cancer.
 Intact dogs are also at a higher risk for perianal gland tumors.